 PureVPN is one of the most popular VPN services available, and there’s a reason for that.
 It boasts an impressive number of server locations around the world, flexible encryption, and it offers remarkable speeds that keep users happy.
 Novices find PureVPN’s interface simple to use, making this VPN great for inexperienced users.
 PureVPN is also compatible with many systems, including Windows, iOS, OS X, Linux, Android, and Xbox.

 Private Internet Access is another widely used VPN service and PureVPN’s competitor.
 It’s known for being easy to use, as well as for its economical pricing and high speeds.
 PIA is not the most perfect VPN out there, as it has some flaws it could improve upon, but it boasts a lot of features that make it a fantastic choice for the average user.

 What features differentiate these two competitors?
-They both offer five simultaneous connections and are placed on the market as one of the best VPNs for torrenting.
-They also both feature on our list of the best VPNs for iPhone.
+They both offer five simultaneous connections, they both are good choices for torrenting (But only PIA makes our best torrenting list).
+And they also both feature on our list of the best VPNs for iPhone.
 However, that’s where the similarities between them end.

 Now, let’s take a look at some of the things we like and don’t like about PureVPN.